andyrdt/assignment1-basics/solution.md

 UTF-8 encodes one byte sequences with `0xxxxxxx` (binary representation), and two byte sequences with `110xxxxx 10xxxxxx`.
 Since 128 corresponds to `10000000`, it cannot be a one byte sequence, nor the start of a two-byte sequence.

+## 2.5

+BPE Training on TinyStories

+a)

+The pre-tokenization takes about 2.25 minutes with a peak memory usage of ~2GB.
+The merging takes about 1 minute with a peak memory usage of ~53MB.
+Note that the merging can be further optimized by using a more efficient datastructure (heap).
+The longest token is `' responsibility'`, which has a length of 15 characters.

+BPE Training on OpenWebText

+a)

+The pre-tokenization takes about 16 minutes.
+I'm using 8 total workers, running 4 at a time (I was encountering OOM issues when processing the whole dataset at once).

+b)